 Sample a cellar door

-You’ll find some of the best vineyards of the East Coast Wine Route between Swansea and Bicheno.
-Visit cellar doors at Milton Vineyard, Gala Estate, Spring Vale Wines (which also has a fantastic pop up seafood restaurant), Devil’s Corner and Freycinet Vineyard—where you can also sample Freycinet Extra Virgin Olive Oil, made from olives grown on the adjoining grove.
-Many cellar doors offer tasting plates or meals, or even a gourmet hamper of Tasmanian produce to enjoy in the vineyard or at a nearby beach.
+You’ll find some of the best vineyards of the Great Eastern Wine Drive between Orford and Priory.
+Visit cellar doors at Darlington Vineyard, Boomer Creek Vineyard, Milton Vineyard, Gala Estate, Craigie Knowe, Spring Vale Vineyard, Devil’s Corner, Freycinet Vineyard,—where you can also sample Freycinet Extra Virgin Olive Oil, made from olives grown on the adjoining grove.
+Further along the coast are Overtime, IronHouse and Priory Ridge.
+Many cellar doors offer tasting plates or meals.

 Coles Bay and Freycinet National Park